jakeday/linux-surface/README.md

 Linux running on the Microsoft Surface devices .
 Follow the instructions below to install the latest kernel and config files.

+# NOTICE

+Just a heads up to those that are interested.
+I had to take a break from this project, but there are big things planned and this project will be active again very soon!!

 ### Supported Devices

 * Surface Book